Liberal Party (Utah): Origins

 Early Liberal Party speakers carefully avoided condemning LDS theology or polygamy, because several Godbeites themselves practised polygamy.
 Eli B. Kelsey and Henry W. Lawrence, both Godbeites, gained election as the first officers of the new party.
-Non-Mormons, including R. N. Baskin, George R. Maxwell, and Judge Dennis Toohy of Corinne, played an active role in the party but stayed in the background initially, hoping that ex-Mormon Godbeites would prove more effective leaders and candidates.
+Non-Mormons, including Robert N. Baskin, George R. Maxwell, and Judge Dennis Toohy of Corinne, played an active role in the party but stayed in the background initially, hoping that ex-Mormon Godbeites would prove more effective leaders and candidates.

 Godbeites believed they should reform Utah and the LDS Church to adopt more politically-progressive policies, but the non-Mormon element of the party took a more adversarial line.
 Non-Mormon partisans, especially miners and railroad workers, would increasingly dominate party leadership.
 Through the 1870s, the Liberal Party grew less appeasing of Godbeites and more openly anti-Mormon and anti-polygamy.
 Waning Godbeite influence was shown even by 1871, when Liberals Dennis Toohy and George R. Maxwell infuriated Godbeites at a party meeting by calling polygamists "dupes" and criminals of perverse sensuality.

 Like many political parties of the time, the Liberal Party ran a newspaper although unofficially.
 Godbe's Utah Magazine became the Mormon Weekly Tribune and in 1873, three anti-Mormon newcomers from Kansas bought it and it became The Salt Lake Tribune.
 Until the Liberal Party disbanded in 1893, the Tribune would operate as the Liberal Party's de facto political organ.
 Similarly, the Deseret Evening News, owned by the LDS Church, often functioned as a People's Party organ.